 Modern day Cantors, especially the conservative and reform Jewish are generally trained in Cantorial schools and become an ordained clergy, with an in-depth knowledge about prayer services.
 Sometimes they act as both Rabbi and Cantor.

 One of the most important duties of a professional Cantor is to educate young people to lead a Shabbat service or a part of it to chant the Haftarah or Torah reading ceremony.
 They can also participate in pastoral duties that were once confined only to Rabbis.
-Such activities include conducting funerals and weddings, teaching adult education classes and visiting congregants without disregarding the sick and dying.
+Such activities include conducting funerals and weddings, teaching adult education classes and visiting congregants in a pastoral role.

 An ideal Cantor is expected to work closely in association with Rabbi to instruct and motivate the congregation.